mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/fraud-prevention.md

 > Vonage equally respects all countries and nations; the hint above is based on our statistical data only.

-In order to allow/block destinations, you may check the destination number (`from`) before performing Vonage API request for outbound call creation (`POST /calls` request or `connect` NCCO action) either by:
+In order to allow/block destinations, you may check the destination number (`from`) before performing a Vonage API request for an outbound call creation (`POST /calls` request or `connect` NCCO action) either by:

 * first digits in the number - check if it falls under your allowed/blocked destinations,
 * destination country using Number Insights API,

 and return an appropriate message if the destination is not supported by your service.

-Assuming you want to allow calls to, for example, the United States and Canada only, with the first approach, use this construction:
+Assuming you want to allow calls to, for example, the United States and Canada only, with the first approach, you can use this construction in JavaScript:

 ```js
 if (phoneNumber.startsWith('1'))